Skip to main content

 Description

 CVE-2026-25151 is a Cross-Site Request Forgery (CSRF) vulnerability in QwikDev's Qwik JavaScript framework versions prior to 1.
 19. 0.
-The issue arises from inconsistent interpretation of HTTP request headers, specifically multi-valued or specially crafted Content-Type headers, by Qwik City's server-side request handler.
-This flaw allows remote attackers to bypass CSRF protections on form submissions, potentially leading to unauthorized actions performed on behalf of authenticated users.
-The vulnerability has a medium severity with a CVSS score of 5.
-9 and requires user interaction but no authentication.
-It affects web applications using vulnerable Qwik versions and has not been observed exploited in the wild.
+The issue arises from inconsistent interpretation of HTTP request headers, specifically Content-Type headers, by Qwik City's server-side request handler.
+This flaw allows remote attackers to bypass CSRF protections by crafting or using multi-valued Content-Type headers, potentially leading to unauthorized actions with elevated integrity impact.
+The vulnerability has a CVSS score of 5.
+9 (medium severity) and requires user interaction but no authentication.
+It affects web applications built on vulnerable Qwik versions and has no known exploits in the wild yet.
 The issue was patched in version 1.
 19.

 AI-Powered Analysis